oracle/weblogic-kubernetes-operator/README.md

 maintain compatibility for three releases, except in the case of a clearly communicated deprecated feature, which will be maintained for one release after a replacement is available.

-# Need more help?
+## Need more help?
 Have a suggestion?
 Come and say, "Hello!"

 We have a **public Slack channel** where you can get in touch with us to ask questions about using the operator or give us feedback or suggestions about what features and improvements you would like to see.
 We would love to hear from you.
 To join our channel, please [visit this site to get an invitation](https://weblogic-slack-inviter.herokuapp.com/).
 The invitation email will include details of how to access our Slack workspace.
 After you are logged in, please come to `#operator` and say, "hello!"

-# Contributing to the operator
+## Contributing to the operator

 Oracle welcomes contributions to this project from anyone.
 Contributions may be reporting an issue with the operator or submitting a pull request.
 Before embarking on significant development that may result in a large pull request, it is recommended that you create an issue and discuss the proposed changes with the existing developers first.

 If you want to submit a pull request to fix a bug or enhance an existing feature, please first open an issue and link to that issue when you submit your pull request.

-If you have any questions about a possible submission, feel free to open an issue too.

-## Contributing to the WebLogic Kubernetes Operator repository
+### Contributing to the WebLogic Kubernetes Operator repository

-Pull requests can be made under The Oracle Contributor Agreement (OCA), which is available at [https://www.oracle.com/technetwork/community/oca-486395.html](https://www.oracle.com/technetwork/community/oca-486395.html).
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md).

-For pull requests to be accepted, the bottom of the commit message must have the following line, using the contributor’s name and e-mail address as it appears in the OCA Signatories list.
+For pull requests to be accepted, the bottom of the commit message must have the following line, using the contributor’s name and e-mail address as it appears in the OCA Signatories List.

 ```
 Signed-off-by: Your Name <you@example.org>